 Sec.
 11118.
 Bridge investment program.
-Authorizes \$6.54 billion over FYs 2022-2026 for new grants to repair and replace bridges.
+Authorizes \$6.54 billion over fiscal year 2022 through 2026 for new grants to repair and replace bridges.
 The bill also provides \$3.2 billion in guaranteed contract authority from the Highway Trust Fund over FYs 2022-2026 for the Bridge Investment Program.